Iberian Peninsula Blackout

 Restoration Process

-Power system restoration in some regions of the Iberian Peninsula was facilitated, among others, by the activation of the power system resources such as black-start processes in certain power plants, as well as by the existing interconnections with France and Morocco.
+Power system restoration in some regions of the Portuguese and Spanish systems was facilitated, among others, by the activation of the power system resources such as black-start processes in certain power plants, as well as by the existing interconnections with France and Morocco.

 The rapid restoration of supply in Spain and Portugal demonstrated the preparedness and efficiency of the affected TSOs, Red Eléctrica and REN with the support and collaboration of the French TSO RTE, as well as the Moroccan utility ONEE.
 This was possible by the joint work and cooperation of TSOs developed over the years, both between the control centres and within ENTSO-E. In addition, the real-time monitoring and coordination of the status of the European electricity systems was achieved by the European Awareness System platform, a tool developed by all TSOs within ENTSO-E.